-If you need step-by-step instructions on how to install an add-on in your specific deployment environment, see the installation walkthroughs section for links to installation instructions specific to a single-instance deployment, distributed deployment, Splunk Cloud, or Splunk Light.
+If you need step-by-step instructions on how to install an add-on in your specific deployment environment, see the Installation walkthroughs section for links to installation instructions specific to a single-instance deployment, distributed deployment, or Splunk Cloud Platform.

 Where to install this add-on

-Unless otherwise noted, all supported add-ons can be safely installed to all tiers of a distributed Splunk platform deployment.
+Unless otherwise noted, you can safely install all supported add-ons to all tiers of a distributed Splunk platform deployment.
 See Where to install Splunk add-ons in Splunk Add-ons for more information.

 This table provides a reference for installing this specific add-on to a distributed deployment of the Splunk platform.